Bengali Chanar Jalebi | Paneer Jilebi

 Giving shape in jalebi form

-• Heat oil in a deep kadai and fry the jalebis in low heat to golden brown color.
-Drain it on paper towel.
+• Heat oil in a deep kadai and fry the jalebis on low heat to a golden brown color.
+Drain it on a paper towel.

 Frying Bengali Chanar Jalebi